RockX-SG/uniiotx/docs/system_design.md

-# Design of RockX Liquid Staking Contracts on IoTeX
+# Design of Bedrock Liquid Staking Contracts on IoTeX

 ## Introduction
 This document serves the following purposes: